-Join us for the next installment in the a2ru Circuits Webinar series.
-This session, Integrating the Arts at Land Grant Institutions, will explore the landscape of arts and arts-interdisciplinary efforts in research universities across the country.
-This webinar will provide case studies, benefits, and practices for integrating the arts at land grant institutions.
+This session, Integrating the Arts at Land Grant Institutions, explores the landscape of arts and arts-interdisciplinary efforts in research universities across the country.
+This webinar provides case studies, benefits, and practices for integrating the arts at land grant institutions.

 Our panelists for this webinar include: